UchiTesting/UDEMY-ASP-Core-EN/md/BookListRazor.md

 After we add the annotation to the Book property, It is assumed `OnPost()` getting this property.

+> It might seem obvious, but it is important to use this annotation if you don't pass the property.
+Otherwise it may lead to Null object on submit.

 ## Validation

 Just like ASP.Net MVC, server side validation occurs when you call `ModelState.IsValid`.